 While DX and FX lenses can work on either camera type, it’s convenient to get lenses that art made for your specific camera mount.
 An FX lens on a DX camera will have a smaller field of view compared to using a DX lens on a DX camera.

-If you are looking for a lens that is perfect for your Nikon SLR camera, you have come to the right place.
-It may not seem quite easy to find an ideal lens for your Nikon DX-format camera because Nikon has plenty of lens choices and the other third-party manufacturers such as Sigma, Tokina, and Tamron are also in the race to provide a significant amount of options for the users.
+It may not seem easy to find an ideal lens for your Nikon DX-format camera because Nikon has plenty of lens choices.
+Plus, other third-party manufacturers such as Sigma, Tokina, and Tamron are also in the race to provide alternative options for photographers.

-In this guide, we have selected some of the best lenses for Nikon DX-format cameras.
+In this guide, we have selected some of the best Nikon DX lenses.
 You can check and find which of them is suitable for your budget and the type of images you want to capture.

 As it has a fixed focal length, you will have to move around the subject to take the best shot.
 The lens is suitable for various photography needs such as portraits, travel, and street photography.

 Optical image stabilization isn’t included and it’s built with plastic.
 For novices with their new Nikon DX camera, it’s a perfect lens to start with.

 Sigma’s 10-20mm f/3.5 EX DC HSM is a compact lens with a solid construction.
 It features a fast autofocus that produces sharp images.
 If you love to take landscape or architectural photos, this lens is an ideal choice.

 Although it’s not one of the cheapest Nikon DX lenses, you get incredible performance for the price.
 Ultra-wide-angle lenses, most of the time, don’t handle distortion well.
 That’s not the case here with this lens.
 At 10mm you may notice some distortion, but it’s almost invisible at 15mm.